 \subsection{Correlations: Formalism}

-The main correlated components relevant to IA are the intrinsic shape of galaxies, the component of the shape which is gravitationally lensed, and the position of galaxies (\rfig{correlations_diagram}).
+The main correlated quantities relevant to IA are the intrinsic shape of galaxies, the component of the shape that is gravitationally lensed, and the position of galaxies (\rfig{correlations_diagram}).
 For observed correlations that are measured as a function of sky separation, these are most commonly notated as \begin{itemize} \item I: intrinsic galaxy shape.

 \item G: lensed component of shape, also referred to as ``extrinsic" shape.

 \item g: galaxy position (used as a \gls{tracer}). \end{itemize} The observed shape-shape correlation $\langle \epsilon_i\epsilon_j \rangle$ between galaxies in two \gls{radial} bins, $i$ and $j$, is the sum of every G and I combination: